giovaldir/Tokyo-Airbnb-Price-Prediction---Listing-Recommendation/README.md

 #### Amenities
 <a href="https://github.com/giovaldir"><img src="https://github.com/giovaldir/FINAL-PROJECT-TOKYO-AIRBNB/blob/master/Screen Shot 2020-09-15 at 13.50.40.png" width="500" height="500" alt="GiovaldiRC" ></a>

-### To analyze the legality of Airbnb according to the "Minpaku Law" regulations that determine the maximum number of days an Airbnb can operate per year (using pandas).
-- There are 7526 legal Airbnb listings complying with the Minpaku Law of operating up to 180 days per year.
-Based on the data mapping, many of these legal listings are located near the city center.
-- Previously, there were 55 neighborhoods, but after the implementation of the Minpaku Law, only 51 areas remain.
-Adachi, Koganei Shi, Ogasawara, and Akiruno Shi are no longer included.
-After researching, these areas are among the least populated Airbnb areas in Tokyo.
-Wikipedia research found that these four areas are located far from the city center, approximately 40-50 km away.
-Access to these areas is also limited, with only a few train lines and toll roads available.
-- In terms of room types, Shinjuku has the highest number of entire home/apartment listings among legal Airbnbs, while Taito has the most private rooms, shared rooms, and hotel rooms.
-There are not many changes in other areas, only the numbers have decreased.
-In terms of property type, apartments remain the most popular, with a large number of entire home/apartment listings in Shinjuku, while private rooms are available in both apartments and houses, with Shinjuku having the highest number of each.
-Shared rooms and hotel rooms are most commonly found in hostel properties.
-The most hotel rooms are located in Chuo Ku, an area known for its international-class company offices such as IBM, McKinsey & Company, Astellas Pharma, KOSÉ, Kao, Ajinomoto, and others.
-This is likely due to the large number of hotels in the area catering to foreign guests.
-- The price of entire home/apartment legal Airbnbs has significantly increased, while other types of rooms have decreased or remained stagnant in price.
-Hotel room listings stopped in 2019 due to many hotels with three-star ratings setting high prices, despite having lower quality amenities compared to Airbnb listings.
-Additionally, Airbnb hosts offer unique experiences, while hotel stays offer a similar experience wherever you go.
-Although hotel room prices briefly increased in 2016, they eventually lowered their prices in 2018, and in early 2019, terminated their partnership with Airbnb because they were unable to make a profit.

 ### To conduct an analysis on the growth of Airbnb located near the venues to be used in the 2020 Olympics (using pandas, folium, seaborn, matplotlib, wordcloud).
 - I created a new column called "position", based on the proximity of the neighbourhood to the Stadium location.
 It was divided into three categories for easier understanding, namely close, medium, and far.
 The number of close locations was slightly higher than the others.
 Based on research, it can be concluded that Airbnb locations close to the Stadium have a very rapid increase in the number of bookings per year.
 For the last 3 years, 2017, 2018, and 2019, the numbers have continued to rise to 857, 1548, 1800 respectively.
 And for 2020, which only has data up to the 4th month, it has already reached 510, or 1/3 of 2019.